MISP/MISP/docs/API_Doc.md

 # Organisations
 ## Add
-POST an Organisation object in JSON format to this API to create a new organsiation.
+POST an Organisation object in JSON format to this API to create a new organisation.
 ```
 /admin/organisations/add
 ```